getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 }
 [/prism]

 As you can observe, in order to use the event hooks you first need to register them in a list with the `getSubscribedEvents` function and then define them with your own code.
-If you subscribe an event for use, define it aswell.
+If you subscribe an event for use, define it as well.
 Otherwise you will get an error.

 ### Other Folders